Buttermilk Pudding with Blood Oranges

 While I was there Tony has turned out 360 miniature scones for the afternoon tea.
 Vernon baked a few apple cheesecakes and made a batch of individual Yorkshire Rhubarb pies.
 The rest was a blur as they all move so fast, I have about 300 blurry photos of them all dashing about.
 I had a great morning and felt privileged to be there, as I have not been in a pastry kitchen of that calibre for quite some time.

 Fabien has made this incredibly delicious Buttermilk pudding with blood oranges.
 He has taken a lot of time to explain to me step by step how he makes this wobbly gorgeous and very sexy pudding.
-I love it when he speaks fabienwith his heavy French accent and the detail he goes into.
+I love it when he speaks with his heavy French accent and the detail he goes into.
 Explaining that you should let the infused cream mixture cool down before adding it to the buttermilk.
 Reason for this is that the buttermilk has a fresh and slightly acidic taste, if the cream is too hot it will scorch the buttermilk and the beautiful fresh taste will be masked.
 Brilliant!
 I told you I love his explanations and reasoning’s.
 When I took my first mouth full, I completely understood what I was eating and it all made sense.

 After Fabien made the buttermilk pudding he took me in to his “cellar”.
 I could not believe my eyes Fabien and his team has already made 85kg of mince pie filling, 95 Christmas cakes and 750 Christmas puddings for Christmas 2009.
 It’s impressive, considering it was all done by the first week of February 2009.
 Fabien unwraps each cake once a month to add a glug of brandy, that will be some happy drunken cakes come December!
 It’s a time consuming task and a lot of pride and passion goes in to it, but when I see how proud Fabien is about his Christmas cakes I completely understand.